British postcard by Astra. Photo: J. Arthur Rank Organisation.

 British postcard.

-A Special Blend of the Aristocratic and the Sultry
+A special blend of the aristocratic and the sultry

 Joan Greenwood was born in Chelsea in 1921 as the daughter of renowned British artist Sydney Earnshaw Greenwood.
+She danced from the age of eight and took ballet lessons.

-She was trained at the Royal Academy of Dramatic Art and made her stage debut at age 18.
-Three years later she was cast by Leslie Howard opposite himself in the wartime morale-booster The Gentle Sex (Leslie Howard, 1942).
-On the stage she appeared with Donald Wolfit's theatre company in the years following World War II.
+Joan was trained at the Royal Academy of Dramatic Art (RADA) and made her stage debut at age 18 in Molière's 'Malade Imaginaire' at the Apollo Theatre.
+Three years later she performed in Clare Boothe Luce's 'The Women' and was seen by Leslie Howard, who cast her opposite himself in the wartime morale-booster The Gentle Sex (Leslie Howard, 1942).
+From this time onward, Joan began to alternate between stage and screen, comedy and drama.
+She worked during the London Blitz and toured with the Entertainment National Service Association (ENSA).

-The gifted Greenwood possessed a special blend of the aristocratic and the sultry which made her extremely useful for a time in British film.
 Between 1948 and 1958 she made several memorable screen appearances, most notably as Sibella, the bewitching, blackmailing mistress of anti-hero Dennis Price in the black comedy Kind Hearts and Coronets (Robert Hamer, 1949), and as the Honourable Gwendolen Fairfax in the film adaptation of Oscar Wilde’s The Importance of Being Earnest (Anthony Asquith, 1952).
+She also appeared in two Ealing comedies, Whisky Galore!
+(Alexander Mackendrick, 1949) and as the mercenary lady friend of inventor Alec Guinness in The Man in the White Suit (Alexander Mackendrick, 1952).

-In 1954, she starred in her first Broadway production, The Confidential Clerk.
-Other films in which she appeared include Monsieur Ripois (René Clément, 1954) starring Gérard Philipe, Father Brown (Robert Hamer, 1954) opposite Alec Guinness, the Gothic Swashbuckler Moonfleet (Fritz Lang, 1955) with Stewart Granger, and Stage Struck (Sidney Lumet, 1958) starring Henry Fonda.
+In 1954, she starred in her first Broadway production, 'The Confidential Clerk'.
+Other films in which she appeared include Monsieur Ripois (René Clément, 1954) starring Gérard Philipe, and Father Brown (Robert Hamer, 1954) opposite Alec Guinness.

 Vintage postcard.
 Photo: Eagle Lion.